 Spray sunscreen is all the rage now.

 But have you heard about spray sunscreen dangers?
+Are you wondering if spray sunscreen is safe?

 We have a community pool in our new neighborhood.
 I'm no longer a sun bather (I did way too much of that in my younger years), and really don't care for chlorine, but we have been enjoying the pool quite a bit.